 Safeguarding At East Farleigh Primary School

-For more details, please read the Safeguarding and Child Protection Policy alongside our Safeguarding Statement
+For more details, please read the Safeguarding Policy alongside our Safeguarding Statement

 East Farleigh Primary School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 We are fully committed to ensuring that consistent effective safeguarding procedures are in place to support families, children and staff at school.
 All concerns are passed through the members of staff who are trained as “Designated Child Protection Officers” in school in compliance with the “sharing of information” guidance.

-The Designated Safeguarding Lead is Paul Sapwell Headteacher.
-He is supported by Mrs Rachel Hodges and other teachers and members of the support staff.
+The Designated Safeguarding Lead is Headteacher Paul Sapwell.
+He is supported by Deputy Headteacher Rachel Hodges and other teachers and members of the support staff.

 If you have any serious concerns about your child or any other pupil at East Farleigh School please do not hesitate to contact the Designated Safeguarding Lead who knows who to contact for the best advice and help and is experienced in using the appropriate degree of confidentiality.

 All the governors and staff at East Farleigh School share an objective to help keep all children safe by contributing to:

 - Raising awareness of safeguarding issues and equipping children with the skills needed to keep them safe.

 - Developing and implementing procedures for identifying and reporting cases, or suspected cases, of abuse.

 - Supporting pupils who have been abused, in accordance with an agreed, child-centred plan.